egadb/Team341-soen341projectW2024/README.md

    - View existing accounts/reservations
    - Create, modify or delete users/vehicles

 This comprehensive system enhances efficiency and user experience in the car rental industry.
-The application is made with Next.JS.
+The application is made with Next.JS and MongoDB.

 **Team Members**